rham0917/MuCuteClient/README.md

 4. **Install the APK**: Tap on the APK file and follow the on-screen instructions to install the application.

-5. **Launch the App**: Once installed, you can find MuCuteRelay in your app drawer.
+5. **Launch the App**: Once installed, you can find MuCuteClient in your app drawer.
 Tap to launch and enjoy!

 **Note**: Ensure that you have sufficient storage space and that your device meets the minimum requirements for running the app.